furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   all, she thinks.

   Another thought occurs to her.
-Instead of a grainy photo on Crimeday GB, perhaps she could be in colour video on Region Tonight with Tony Johnson -- the brave granny who fought off her attacker, coming up after the weather.
+Instead of a grainy photo on _Crimeday GB_, perhaps she could be in colour video on _Region Tonight_ with Tony Johnson -- the brave granny who fought off her attacker, coming up after the weather.
 She doesn’t have any children, or grandchildren, but she knows that to Tony Johnson, she will still be a brave granny.
 She feels her fear turn into